sx-aurora-dev/tensorflow/README_ve.md

 % yum install bazel
 ```

-If you can not find the specific version of bazel you want, see https://github.com/vbatts/copr-build-bazel.
+If you can not find the specific version of bazel, see https://github.com/vbatts/copr-build-bazel.

 ### Build tensorflow